iWriteGigs

 Question #6

-B Secondary data
+C Secondary data

-D Recycle data
+D Primary data

 Question #8

-A Getting problem-specific data, interpreting the data, defining the problem, analyzing the situation.
+A Analyzing the situation, getting problem-specific data, interpreting the data, defining the problem, solving the problem.

-B Analyzing the situation, getting problem-specific data, interpreting the data, defining the problem, solving the problem.
+B Analyzing the situation, defining the problem, getting problem-specific data, interpreting the data, solving the problem.

 C Defining the problem, analyzing the situation, getting problem-specific data, interpreting the data, solving the problem.